alex-gutev/oaproxy/README.md

 for your account and check the `Don't use SSL` radio button.
 This does not mean your data is transmitted over the Internet in plain text, OAProxy communicates with the remote server over TLS.
-Only the communication between your email client and OAProxy happens in plain text.
+Only the communication between your email client and OAProxy, which is local to the machine, happens in plain text.

 ### IMAP (Receiving Mail) Settings